How to check your global IP address using commands (curl/dig, etc.)

 "nslookup" does not have a shortening option, but it is shorter than the full display of "dig" so it may be easier to read

-This was mentioned in a knowledge article posted by an employee on the Cisco community.
+This information was found in a knowledge base post by an employee on the Cisco community forum.

-*The author added the short option to dig, but the main usage is the same as in the knowledge article.
+*While I added the `dig short` option, the core usage is the same as described in the knowledge base post.

 Umbrella: Special DNS requests that can only be used by Umbrella DNS servers